 Kameko earned her MA in Art + Design Education from Rhode Island School of Design (RISD) in 2014, and her BS in Art Education from Rhode Island College.
-She is a certified art educator in the state of Rhode Island.
+Her mural "So Pretty it Hurts" won first place in the juried mural competition of 20 local artists in the 2017 Punto Urban Art Museum in Salem, MA.
 In 2013 she received the Vital Contribution to the Community Award from Rhode Island College, and the AfterZone Champion Award from the Providence After School Alliance (PASA).
 Kameko is currently a Connected Learning Developer at Peabody Essex Museum in Salem, Massachusetts.